Hejca/BigClown_CO2_VOC_radio_monitor/README.md

 # Firmware for CO2 VOC monitor

-Firmware to extend CO2monitor kit about VOC measurement.
+Firmware to extend CO2monitor kit with the VOC measurement.
 The VOC_LP tag is used instead of barometric tag.

 ## License